 ● Converge wireline and wireless network elements for resource-efficient software-defined network slicing with scalable traffic engineering, a simplified protocol stack, and the ability to offer low-latency failover rerouting

-● Converge optics and routing with 100G/200G/400G coherent optics directly in the router, helping to reduce Total Cost to Operate (TCO)
+● Converge optics and routing with 100G/200G/400G coherent optics directly in the router, helping to reduce Total Cost to Operate (TCO) with Cisco’s Routed Optical Networking solution

-A single IP based network simplifies management operations and improves network flexibility in support of dynamic traffic needs
+A single IP-based network simplifies management operations and improves network flexibility in support of dynamic traffic needs

 To meet the unique Service Level Agreement (SLA) performance standards for different service offerings, CSPs need end-to-end granular control to route traffic into different performance slices.
 This requires routers and network intelligence that identifies the end-user application wherever it resides and computes the proper network transport path to ensure performance.
 Segment routing acts as the foundation by providing the ability to label traffic packets by the performance needs of the service and offer varied Quality of Service (QoS) on any path segments.
 Segment routing dynamically routes traffic based upon service SLA requirements and uses computation elements to provide automatic rerouting to maintain performance during congestion, maintenance, or outage events.